What Grade Do I Need Calculator — Free Instant Results

 Weighted Grade Calculator

-Compute your weighted average across categories like exams, homework, quizzes, and labs with detailed breakdowns.
+Compute weighted averages for courses with categories like exams, homework, quizzes, and labs.

 Letter GradePercentage RangeGPA PointsDescription